Here are our top five garden spring cleaning “must do’s” to ensure healthy plants over the coming warmer months.

-No matter where you are in Australia, your garden, vege patch and/or orchard may need of some kind of overhaul or revitalising.
+No matter where you are in Australia, spring calls for an overhaul or revitalisation of your garden, veggie patch or orchard.

-With the change of season there is a rise in ambient temperature, meaning a rise in both air and soil temps as a whole.
-This may be a small or large change depending on where you live.
+With the change of season there is a rise in ambient temperature, meaning a rise in both air and soil temperatures as a whole.
+This may be a small or large change, depending on where you live.
 For those in the higher peaks and ranges this won’t happen for quite some time yet.

-Wherever you are in Australia, your spring cleaning can begin with pruning, weeding, vegetable garden bed preparations, garden design, etc.
+Wherever you are in Australia, your spring cleaning can begin with pruning, weeding, vegetable garden bed preparations and garden design.

-Here are my top 5 garden spring cleaning “must do-s” to ensure healthy plants over the coming warmer months.
+Here are our top five garden spring cleaning “must do-s” to ensure healthy plants over the coming warmer months.

 1. Mulch your beds

 As the temperatures rise and we get rain, humidity and increasing hot days, make sure soil is well covered with well composted manures and mulch.
 This is to ensure lower evaporation rates from your soil whilst increasing soil water holding capacity.

 This will also provide structure to sandy or well-drained soil.
 In high clay or poorly-drained soils perhaps think about raising or mounding your gardens or use any slight naturally sloping ground to help with drainage.